 Five Great Dog Breeds That Don't Shed (Much)

 Despite the title of this article I need to make it clear that all breeds shed.
 Some of them, however, do not shed very much.
-The dogs I have listed here are great pets and shed very little, much less than some breeds.
+The dogs I have listed here are great pets and shed very little, much less than most breeds.

 Someone once asked me if she could get a dog that does not shed.
 Technically, it is possible but you would need to shave the dog every day.
 Not clip, shave!
 Even a Chinese Crested has a little hair that will fall off eventually.

 Here are some dogs with low levels of shedding:

 - Shih Tzu